NoroffFEU/development-platforms/src/content/docs/containerzation/docker/docker-case-study.md

 <ul>
 <li>
-**Simplified Configuration**: Docker streamlines the process of configuring applications, leading to faster and more efficient setup.
+<strong>Simplified Configuration</strong> : Docker streamlines the process of configuring applications, leading to faster and more efficient setup.
 </li>
 <li>
-**Segregated Application Run**: Docker ensures that applications are isolated in their own containers, avoiding conflicts and interferences.
+<strong>Segregated Application Run</strong> : Docker ensures that applications are isolated in their own containers, avoiding conflicts and interferences.
 </li>
 <li>
-**Productivity Boost**: Docker's approach reduces the complexity of development and deployment, enhancing overall efficiency.
+<strong>Productivity Boost</strong> : Docker's approach reduces the complexity of development and deployment, enhancing overall efficiency.
 </li>
 <li>
-**Service State Control**: Docker services are designed to maintain and regulate a service's intended state, prioritizing availability and scalability.
+<strong>Service State Control</strong> : Docker services are designed to maintain and regulate a service's intended state, prioritizing availability and scalability.
 </li>
 <li>
-**Load Balancing and Discovery**: The routing mesh feature in Docker provides an intelligent routing mechanism for balancing the load and discovering services within a Swarm.
+<strong>Load Balancing and Discovery</strong> : The routing mesh feature in Docker provides an intelligent routing mechanism for balancing the load and discovering services within a Swarm.
 </li>
 <li>
-**Security Protocols**: Docker prioritizes security by providing mechanisms like image scanning and secure container isolation to safeguard applications.
+<strong>Security Protocols</strong> : Docker prioritizes security by providing mechanisms like image scanning and secure container isolation to safeguard applications.
 </li>
 <li>
-**System Scalability**: Docker allows for rapid adjustment in the scale of applications, ensuring they perform effectively under varying loads.
+<strong>System Scalability</strong> : Docker allows for rapid adjustment in the scale of applications, ensuring they perform effectively under varying loads.
 </li>
 <li>
-**Streamlined Software Deployment**: Docker promotes better software deployment practices with consistent environments and version tracking, minimizing release complications.
+<strong>Streamlined Software Deployment</strong> : Docker promotes better software deployment practices with consistent environments and version tracking, minimizing release complications.
 </li>
 <li>
-**Network Customization**: With Docker, creating software-defined networks is effortless, ensuring seamless inter-container communication across diverse settings.
+<strong>Network Customization</strong> : With Docker, creating software-defined networks is effortless, ensuring seamless inter-container communication across diverse settings.
 </li>
 <li>
-**Application Size Efficiency**: Docker reduces the footprint of applications and their dependencies through containerization, optimizing the use of system resources.
+<strong>Application Size Efficiency</strong> : Docker reduces the footprint of applications and their dependencies through containerization, optimizing the use of system resources.
 </li>
 </ul>